 Step 4: Buy some Bitcoin and store them in your wallet

-Once you’ve made your purchase, your new Bitcoin will be stored in your Coinbase wallet.
+Once you’ve made your purchase, your new Bitcoin will transfer into your Coinbase wallet for storage.
 You should then seek out the option to transfer these funds to the address of the Bitcoin wallet you have created that’s off the exchange.
 You will have to pay a small fee to do so, but that is part and parcel of Bitcoin transfers.
-Fortunately, the fees for such trades are far from their peak.
+Fortunately, the cost of such trades is far from their peak.

 Step 5: Get ready to use it